Stirling

 What are some of the major infrastructure and planning changes likely to influence Stirling?

-Key infrastructure and planning changes likely to influence Stirling include: Molonglo Group Centre to Town Centre Transition (Planning); Fetherston Weston (Approved); Canberra Hospital Master Plan (Approved); The Centenary Hospital for Women and Children Expansion Project (Completed); and Deakin Private Hospital (Completed).
+Key infrastructure and planning changes likely to influence Stirling include: Molonglo Group Centre to Town Centre Transition (Planning); Fetherston Weston (Approved); Canberra Hospital Master Plan (Construction); The Centenary Hospital for Women and Children Expansion Project (Completed); and Deakin Private Hospital (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Stirling?